cladam/cladam.github.io/_posts/2025-09-02-tbdflow-plugin.md

 ### UI-based DevEx

 At the heart of the plugin is the **tbdflow Commit Tool Window**.
-It provides a structured, non-blocking side panel for crafting the perfect commit:tm:.
+It provides a structured, non-blocking side panel for crafting the perfect commit :tm:.

 The side panel has two key features: